callawaycloud/apex-transactional-outbox/README.md

 - Increase the `Max_Attempts__c` to some value greater than the `Relay_Attempts__c`
 - Uncheck `Manual_Deadletter__c`

-### Relay Message Order
+### Relay Message Ordering
 [TODO]

+### Relay Limits

+THe `OutboxRelayQueuable` will attempt to process all the messages in the outbox, without any consideration of if it will exceed the context limits.
+If a limit is hit, the `TransactionalFinalizer` should result in the Relay Results being properly recorded.

+This allows the Relay to operate at maximum efficiency without having to have knowledge of the resources consumed by the different "Relay Clients".

 ## Questions

-### Why not use Platform Events?
+### Why not use Platform Events (PE)?

 At first glance, platform events (configured to NOT fire "immediate") seems like a great choice to represent the "Message" instead of the Custom Object.
 However there are several reasons why we feel "Custom Object" are a better choice:

 1. Lifespan: Platform Events only persist for 72 hours max
-2. Reliability: Salesforce does NOT guarantee delivery of it's own messages
+2. Reliability: Salesforce does NOT guarantee delivery of PE ("at most once" delivery)
 3. Observability: Custom Object are much more visible and easier to debug